“Why do things have to be so hard?”

 Rule 2: You’ll have to deal with even worse things if you pass the bar.

 Picky clients, taking on legal responsibility for everything, unlimited vacation days that never actually happen because of billables that everyone hates, etc. I’m about to faint just thinking about this.

 Tired of learning?
-You’re going to become a professional learner and problem solver, so get used to it now.
+You’re going to become a professional learner and problem solver.
 The bar exam doesn’t test a lot of relevant skills, but it does test your ability to learn and work with different things.

 Wow!
 Thank you for pointing out our harsh reality.
 Give me back my dreams and excitement right now.